So, you’ve seen the light. You’ve decided to banish negativity, hop on the self-improvement train, and bring some true goodness into the world.

 · A certification can improve your influencer skills and bring your clients closer to where they want to be.

-· Becoming a licensed coach is crucial if you’re looking to become a specialised coach in a certain area.
+· Becoming a licensed coach is crucial if you’re looking to become a specialized coach in a certain area.

 Though these are only a selection of the benefits that come from licensing, they’re well worth considering if you’re on the fence!